eraofchaos/eraofchaos.github.io/artifacts/Bottle of Energy.md

 ---
 title: "Artifacts - Elixir of Life - Bottle of Energy"
 permalink: /artifacts/Bottle of Energy/
-excerpt: "Elixir of Life - Bottle of Energy.
+excerpt: "Era of Chaos  Elixir of Life - Bottle of Energy.
 A bottle to make the wearer feel energized.
 One of the components of the Elixir of Life."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Bottle of Energy.md"